Dum Dum Dugan: Fictional character biography

 Dugan leaves the U.S. Army before the Korean War, but rejoins during the war as Second Lieutenant under the promoted First Lieutenant Fury, once again as his second-in-command of the reformed Howling Commandos.
 Fury had already received a battlefield promotion to Second Lt. earlier.
 Dugan remains with Fury when Fury continues his military career into the Vietnam War, as shown in Sgt.
-Fury and his Howling Commandos Annual #3 and 4, and later into espionage work.
+Fury and his Howling Commandos Annual #3-4, and later into espionage work.
 Dugan's exact rank is not stated, but he is addressed as "Captain" at one point.
-He remains with Fury when Fury goes into the CIA and later into the original S.H.I.E.L.D.
+He remains with Fury when Fury goes into the CIA and later into the original S.H.I.E.L.D..

-Different accounts state that Dugan and other members of Fury's Howling Commandos receive the Infinity Formula to explain how they all remain youthful and active despite being all into their 60s and 70s in the modern era.
+Different accounts state that Dugan and other members of the Howling Commandos receive the Infinity Formula to explain how they all remain youthful and active despite being all into their 60s and 70s in the modern era.
 Other stories contradict this artificial maintenance of youth by Dugan as merely dyeing his hair and suffering a heart attack.

 Later on in life, he is placed in charge of internal security on the S.H.I.E.L.D.
 Helicarrier.

 Dum Dum is placed in charge of a SHIELD unit coined the Godzilla Squad, charged with the task of tracking and stopping the radioactive kaiju.
-Over the twenty-four issue series, Dugan goes from loathing the creature's destructive tendencies to accepting the beast's existence after Godzilla saves him on numerous occasions.
-Dugan later recalls a long list of his greatest nightmares, one of which includes Godzilla.
+Over the course of the twenty-four issue Godzilla, King of the Monsters series, Dugan goes from loathing the creature's destructive tendencies to accepting the beast's existence after Godzilla saves him on numerous occasions.
+Dugan goes on to recall a long list of his greatest nightmares, one of which includes Godzilla.

-After suffering his heart attack, Dugan is formally promoted to Fury's permanent second-in-command of S.H.I.E.L.D. as "Deputy Director", though he has acted as such before his formal appointment.
+After suffering a heart attack, Dugan is formally promoted to Fury's permanent second-in-command of S.H.I.E.L.D. as "Deputy Director", though he has acted as such before his formal appointment.

 Power struggles

-In Marvel Graphic Novel #18: She-Hulk, Dum Dum Dugan ran S.H.I.E.L.D. during one of Nick Fury's absences.
+In Marvel Graphic Novel #18: She-Hulk, Dum Dum Dugan ran S.H.I.E.L.D. during one of Fury's absences.
 His authority is usurped by the craven, sex-obsessed agent Roger Dooley.
-She-Hulk and her boyfriend Wyatt Wingfoot are illegally captured.
-Dugan protests Dooley's forcible strip search of She-Hulk in public but is overruled.
-His authority is regained when Dooley is killed in action.
+She-Hulk and Wyatt Wingfoot are illegally captured to which Dugan protests Dooley's forcible strip search of She-Hulk in public but is overruled.
+Dugan regains his authority when Dooley is killed in action.